Man Utd defender Lindelof opens up on catching thief that tried to rob his elderly aunt | Goal.com

 "Everything went very fast.
 I did not think much.
 I just wanted to help my aunt get her bag back and what she had in it.
 It was nothing more than that, I just wanted to help."

-Unsurprisingly, Lindelof's aunty was very thankful for her nephew's action and told local media she plans on inviting him to lunch in appreciation.
+Unsurprisingly, Lindelof's aunty was very thankful for her nephew's actions and told local media she plans on inviting him to lunch in appreciation.

 As it stands no meal has been arranged with the coronavirus pandemic making any close contact with the elderly aunty difficult.